ftaruc/ftaruc.github.io/_posts/2021-09-05-mid-year-thoughts.markdown

   **Although I did not learn the fundamentals of Shiny or Bokeh, I did learn Streamlit and created a personal project that displayed a dashboard about Grailed.
 This project can be found [here](https://ferdie.org/2021/04/08/scraping-grailed/).**

-  * <s>Learn and deploy a personal project through [StreamLit](https://docs.streamlit.io/en/stable/). </s>

 * <S>Be employed as a data analyst, and continue to grow in my free time to transition into a career as a data scientist.</S>

   **My biggest accomplishment!
 Although it took me 6 months (and 150+ applications to data analyst/data scientist relevant roles, I finally landed a job.
-I still plan to make a future post (the failures & success) and general overview and overall reflection about the whole process. **
+I still plan to make a future post (the failures & success) and general overview and overall reflection about the whole process.**

 > Here's what I **did not complete:**